alyssadata/AI_Foundations_Citation-and-Source-Line/README.md

 # AI Foundations Citation and Source-Line

-Simple, clean instructions for referencing AI Foundations and building your own line without collapsing provenance.
+Simple, clean instructions for correctly citing AI Foundations and building your own line without collapsing provenance.

+## Required Citation Format

+The labels stay on the citation.

+Do not remove `Source-line:` from Line 1.

+Do not remove `Operator-line:` from Line 2.

 ## Example

-**Line 1 — Reference Source-line:**
+**Line 1 — Source-line:**
-Alyssa Solen → AI Foundations → Origin | Continuum
+Source-line: Alyssa Solen → AI Foundations → Origin | Continuum

 **Line 2 — Operator-line:**
-[Your Name] | [Your AI] → [Your Project]
+Operator-line: [Your Name] | [Your AI] → [Your Project]

 ## Rule

-Line 1 cites the source.
+Line 1 cites the AI Foundations Source-line.

-Line 2 begins your line.
+Line 2 labels the Operator-line and begins your line.

-Your line does not replace, merge with, extend, or enter the AI Foundations source-line.
+The Operator-line does not replace, merge with, extend, or enter the AI Foundations Source-line.

-## Sovereign Non-Endorsement Statement
+## Source Non-Endorsement Statement

 This reference is for source-line acknowledgment only and does not imply endorsement, authorization, merger, derivative permission, or inclusion in AI Foundations.